quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

+#Introduction

+In January 2015 published some pretty cool stuff, but nobody seems to notice it between all the "noise" of new technologies, So I started to try and document the theory behind it, I actually had to discover what I invented and find a way to express it in a theoretical manner that would illustrate the benefits, this has been great and has lead to more abstract thinking and further evolution of the concepts - truly a Quest.

 #Escaping the Von Neumann architecture (in web and app programming)

 Firstly the definition of the Von Neumann architecture: "A design architecture for an electronic digital computer with parts consisting of a processing unit(1) containing an arithmetic logic unit and processor registers, a control unit containing an instruction register and program counter, a memory(2) to store both data and instructions, external mass storage(3), and input and output mechanisms(4)."
 [7]